 Today’s post from Juli at Authentic Intimacy is a great reminder – our marriages are more than free sex and housekeeping, much more than just a contract, a routine, or an exchange of services.
 There’s some deeply meaningful and true happening beneath the surface.

 Recently, a newly wed friend asked me this question.
 “What’s the purpose of marriage?
 Sometimes I think of it as free sex and housekeeping.
 Is marriage just an arrangement of living off my husband financially in exchange for taking care of a home and making meals?”

 From a purely pragmatic perspective, my friend is right.
 Marriage is an arrangement of bartering goods and services.
 Even in a less traditional marriage, the husband may provide nurturing, sex, housekeeping, and childcare while the wife “brings home the bacon.”
 Marriage also provides an exchange of less tangible goods, like companionship and emotional support.

 If marriage is only a fair exchange of goods and services, then it makes perfect sense to live together without the paper making it legal.
-After all, a man and woman can exchange all of these things without being married.
+After all, a man and woman can exchange all of these things — like housekeeping — without being married.
 And if this is how we view marriage, we should dissolve marriages when the exchange between husband and wife is no longer fair.
 In reality, this is why most marriages fall apart.
 The “arrangement” is no longer working.

 But marriage is much, much more.
 The true meaning of marriage has nothing to do with fairness or equity.
 Wedding vows have never said, “I promise to give you as much as you give me” or “I will love you as long as our relationship is equitable.”
 Marriage is not an agreement, but was designed from the beginning of time to be a covenant.